barktler/Barktler/document/error-handling.md

 ## Handle with promise chain methods

-The search response come with a promise, you can also do:
+The search response comes with a promise; you can also do:

 ```ts
 import { GoogleSearchAPI } from "some-where-else";